An inexact Matrix-Newton method for solving NEPv: Newton's Method for nonlinear matrix equations

 \subsection{Inexact Newton methods}

-In the inexact Newton framework, we seek to find an update direction $E_j$ by finding a matrix satisfying the residual inequality
+In the inexact Newton framework, we seek to find an update direction $\dx_j$ by finding a matrix satisfying the residual inequality

-where $R_j(E_j)\define L_F(X_j,E_j) +F(X_j)$ is the residual of the update equation \eqref{eq:newtonfrechet} and $\eta_j$ is the so-called \emph{forcing term} affecting the relative accuracy at which the equation is solved \cite{forcingterm3,forcingterm}.
-Since $L_F(X)$ is linear, a solution $E_j$ of \eqref{eq:inexactupdate} can be computed by employing iterative solvers for linear equations, in particular Krylov subspace methods.
+where $R_j(\dx_j)\define L_F(X_j,\dx_j) +F(X_j)$ is the residual of the correction equation \eqref{eq:newtonfrechet} and $\eta_j$ is the so-called \emph{forcing term} affecting the relative accuracy at which the equation is solved \cite{forcingterm3,forcingterm}.
+Since $L_F(X)$ is linear, a solution $\dx_j$ of \eqref{eq:inexactupdate} can be computed by employing iterative solvers for linear equations, in particular Krylov subspace methods.
 Note that in the Krylov subspace setting, we usually do not need to know the exact derivative of $F$ to be able to extend the subspace, we only need to be able to apply the derivative in a given direction, which can be done by finite difference approximations.
-In the case of vector-valued functions, approaches combining inexact Newton methods with Krylov subspace methods as inner solver are referred to as \emph{(Jacobian-free) Newton-Krylov methods} (JFNK) \cite{jfnk}.\\ To get more insight on how to apply JFNK to matrix-valued problems, consider again the Newton update equation \eqref{eq:newtonfrechet} and its vectorized companion
+In the case of vector-valued functions, approaches combining inexact Newton methods with Krylov subspace methods as (matrix-free) inner solver are referred to as \emph{(Jacobian-free) Newton-Krylov methods} (JFNK) \cite{jfnk}.\\ To get more insight on how to apply JFNK to matrix-valued problems, consider again the Newton update equation \eqref{eq:newtonfrechet} and its vectorized companion

 using the Kronecker form of the Fréchet derivative.
-In theory, $E_j$ can be computed by employing GMRES for the vectorized equation \eqref{eq:newtonkron}, where we have to compute the matrix-vector products $K_F(X_j)\cdot v_l$ to expand the Arnoldi sequence.
-However, computing $K_F(X_j)$ explicitly is not appropriate in this application, since the computation itself is expensive and the resulting problem is way bigger than the original matrix-valued problem.\\ Instead, we want to view \eqref{eq:newtonfrechet} as a system of linear equations with multiple right-hand sides
+In theory, $\dx_j$ can be computed by employing GMRES for the vectorized equation \eqref{eq:newtonkron}, where we have to compute the matrix-vector products $K_F(X_j)\cdot v_\ell$ to expand the Arnoldi sequence.
+However, computing $K_F(X_j)$ explicitly is not appropriate in this application, since the computation itself is expensive and the resulting problem is way bigger than the original matrix-valued problem.\\ Instead, we want to view \eqref{eq:newtonfrechet} as an equation with multiple right-hand sides

-and follow a global GMRES approach \cite{globalgmres}.
-In the global GMRES-algorithm, we seek to find an approximate solution to $AY=B$ by spanning the matrix Krylov subspace
+for the linear operator $\mathcal{A}$ and follow a global GMRES approach \cite{globalgmres}.
+In the global GMRES-algorithm, we seek to find an approximate solution to $\mathcal{A}(Y)=B$ by spanning the block Krylov subspace